roboconf/roboconf.github.io/en/user-guide-0.1/roboconf-dsl.md

 Here is a commented example of a component (without any facet).

+<pre><code class="language-roboconf">
 ApacheServer {
 	installer: puppet;			# Apache instances will be deployed by Roboconf's Puppet extension
 	alias: a Tomcat server;		# An alias
 	icon: apache.jpg;			# An icon located in the graph resources

 	# Web applications could be deployed over this Apache server
 	children: My-Dash-Board, Marketing-Suite;

 	# Properties exported by this component.
 	exports: ip, port = 19099;
 	# 'port' should have a default value, or we will have to set it when we create an instance.
 	# 'ip' will be updated at runtime by Roboconf's agent.

 	# Other components properties that this server needs to have so that it can start.
 	imports: LB.port (optional), LB.ip (optional);

 	# Here, the Apache may also be notified about components instances of type LB.
 	# The imports are marked as optional.
 It means that if there is no LB instance, an
 	# Apache instance will be able to start anyway.
 	#
 	# If the import was not optional, e.g.
 	#
 	# imports: LB.port, LB.ip;
 	# or even
 	# imports: LB.port (optional), LB.ip;
 	#
 	# ... then an Apache instance would need at least one LB instance somewhere.
 }
+</code></pre>

 Notice that exported variables are prefixed by the component (or the facet) name that defined them.
 As an example, if a component Tomcat exports **port** and **ip**, and that another component wants to import them,